creof/doctrine2-spatial/README.md

 Alexandre Tranchant forked it from [creof/doctrine2-spatial](https://github.com/creof/doctrine2-spatial) because project seems to be unactive since 2017.

+The master release can be used, but be careful, the code coverage is false, and only 30% of spatial functions are tested.
+(Spatials Functions are only implemented with class containing only properties.
+So, they have zero code line and code coverage said they are fully covered, but it's false.
+To avoid this, all spatial functions are rebuild in [OGC branch](https://github.com/Alexandre-T/doctrine2-spatial/tree/ogc).
+This branch is under development

 ## Developments in progress
 This fork will upgrade this package to the last doctrine version and the [PHP supported versions](https://www.php.net/supported-versions.php).
+Developments are done under [ogc branch](https://github.com/Alexandre-T/doctrine2-spatial/tree/ogc) because of backward incompatibility, we suggest to not use this fork for the moment.
+I would like to release the 2.0.0 version at the end of March.

+Currently I'm searching help to configure Travis and find why Mysql tests works on a lot of platform, but not on Travis.
+I'm searching ISO/IEC 13249-3:2016 documentation.
+I'm only working with [OGC Standard](https://www.ogc.org/standards/sfs)

+## Documentation will be upgraded

+I will provide a lot of example, essentialy with a symfony project.
 Feel free to [contribute](./CONTRIBUTING.md)!

 ## Current status